 Hong Kong Disneyland Resort is located in Lantau Island.
-As of October 1, 2016, Hong Kong Disneyland Resort included one theme park and two themed resort hotels.
-As of October 1, 2016, Hong Kong Disneyland consisted of seven themed areas: Adventureland, Fantasyland, Grizzly Gulch, Main Street USA, Mystic Point, Tomorrowland and Toy Story Land.
+As of September 29, 2018, Hong Kong Disneyland Resort included one theme park and two themed resort hotels.
+As of September 29, 2018, Hong Kong Disneyland consisted of seven themed areas: Adventureland, Fantasyland, Grizzly Gulch, Main Street USA, Mystic Point, Tomorrowland and Toy Story Land.
 These areas feature themed attractions, shows, restaurants, merchandise shops and refreshment stands.
 Additionally, there are daily parades and a nighttime fireworks extravaganza, Disney in the Stars.
-As of October 1, 2016, Hong Kong Disneyland Resort had two themed hotels.
+As of September 29, 2018, Hong Kong Disneyland Resort had three themed hotels.

-Shanghai Disney Resort is located in the Pudong district of Shanghai, which included Shanghai Disneyland theme park; two themed resort hotels; a retail, dining and entertainment complex, and an outdoor recreation area, as of October 1, 2016.
-As of October 1, 2016, Shanghai Disneyland consisted of six themed areas: Adventure Isle, Fantasyland, Gardens of Imagination, Mickey Avenue, Tomorrowland and Treasure Cove.
+Shanghai Disney Resort is located in the Pudong district of Shanghai, which included Shanghai Disneyland theme park; two themed resort hotels; a retail, dining and entertainment complex, and an outdoor recreation area, as of September 29, 2018.
+As of September 29, 2018, Shanghai Disneyland consisted of seven themed areas: Adventure Isle, Fantasyland, Gardens of Imagination, Mickey Avenue, Tomorrowland, Toy Story Land and Treasure Cove.
 These areas feature themed attractions, shows, restaurants, merchandise shops and refreshment stands.
-Additionally, there are daily parades and a nighttime fireworks spectacular, Ignite the Dream.
+Additionally, there are daily parades and a nighttime fireworks event.

-As of October 1, 2016, Disney Vacation Club (DVC) offered 13 resort facilities located at the Walt Disney World Resort; Disneyland Resort; Aulani; Vero Beach, Florida, and Hilton Head Island, South Carolina.
+As of September 29, 2018, Disney Vacation Club (DVC) offered 14 resort facilities located at the Walt Disney World Resort; Disneyland Resort; Aulani; Vero Beach, Florida, and Hilton Head Island, South Carolina.
 Disney Cruise Line is a four-ship vacation cruise line, which operates out of ports in North America and Europe.
-The Disney Magic and the Disney Wonder are approximately 85,000-ton 877-stateroom ships, and the Disney Dream and the Disney Fantasy are its 130,000-ton 1,250-stateroom ships.
+The Disney Magic and the Disney Wonder are approximately 85,000-ton 875-stateroom ships, and the Disney Dream and the Disney Fantasy are its 130,000-ton 1,250-stateroom ships.
 The ships cater to families, children, teenagers and adults, with distinctly themed areas and activities for each group.